Mikoyan MiG-35: Avionics

 There is also the OLS-K/OLS-KE podded electro-optical targeting system mounted under the right engine nacelle.
 It is designed to search, detect and track ground and sea targets.
 The system consists of infrared sensor and TV camera and is capable to detect ground targets up to 20 km and sea targets up to 40 km.

-To protect the aircraft against current and future surface-to-air (SAM) missiles, the MSP-418KE compact active jammer pod can be mounted on any of the aircraft nine hardpoints.

-There has been talk for upgraded ability for MiG-35, including automatic landing, G-force protection systems, voice assistant and smart target identification system based on neural networks, as per customer request.
+There has been talk for upgraded ability for MiG-35, including automatic landing, G-force protection systems, and voice assistant.